paulipa/sico-wiki/community/partner-corporations.md

 - PVP in all capacity's excluding sov warfare
 - Teaching wormhole survival techniques
 - Contact:
+## [Ground Zero [GRNDZ]](/community/coalition-corporations/grndz)
+We are a fast growing former high sec corporation moving into Wormhole life.
+We have our own structures, regular boosted mining fleets, Teamspeak, Discord, Ore BuyBack and SRP set ups with access to many Blueprint Copies.
+Looking for WH pilots and PvP pilots for roams and to protect our WH.
+- Location: Wormholes
+- Timezone: US
+- Wormhole / Mining / Manufacturing
+- Small -  Medium PvP roams
+- Contact: Zaldera / Retributian / SkullCrusher2107 Smith
 # Snowflakes
 ## [Silent Nomads [N0M3D]](/community/coalition-corporations/n0m3d)
 Invite only PvP corporation that hosts PvP operations.
 Easiest way to get to know the corporation and join them is to join the open pvp fleets.